Jacon-ator/4402DatabaseProject/README.md

 Install dependincies and then clone github.

--make clean then -make run to run code.
-If database can't open you may have to change the dbString at the top of main.c
+`-make clean` then `-make run` to run code.

+Test Queries can be found in the design document along with a guide to the interface options.